gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 ### Step 3: Create the Blueprint and add it as local artifact

-The artifact that should be deployed is now added to the component descriptor and can be consumed by the blueprint.
+The artifact that should be deployed is now part of the component descriptor and can be consumed by the blueprint.

 The blueprint of the previous tutorial is reused.
 Check it out for more details.
 As the location of the helm chart has changed from an independent artifact to a local oci blob, also the reference to the helm chart in the blueprint has to be adjusted.